 The Discretionary Assistance Fund (DAF) distributes urgent cash grants and essential items to people in crisis.
 By offering extra support at the point of application, the Welsh Government is hoping to deliver a longer-term benefit too.

-When the discretionary elements of the UK-wide Social Fund came to an end in 2013, the Welsh Government took over responsibility for emergency financial support.
-Unlike in England, where it varies from council to council, support is available on the same terms to everyone in Wales.
+When the discretionary elements of the UK-wide Social Fund came to an end in 2013, the Welsh Government took over the responsibility for emergency financial support for its citizens.
+Unlike England, where the fund is administered via local councils, in Wales it is administered centrally and is called the Discretionary Assistance Fund (DAF).

-To make sure support was delivered fast and consistently in every community, the Welsh Government wanted to work with a single partner.
-They asked NEC to deliver it, working with Wrexham County Borough Council and Family Fund Trading Ltd.
+To make sure support was delivered fast and consistently in every community, the Welsh Government wanted to offer a one-stop shop approach for the people by working with a single partner to deliver this.
+NEC was contracted to deliver the programme, working with Wrexham County Borough Council and Family Fund Trading Ltd.

-Another plus of this model is that Ministers can make short-term changes quickly and fairly.
-This was vital to the Welsh Government’s response to the pandemic.
+Another plus of this model is that it can adapt to changing legislation and be modified as the need arises.
+So when ministers make short-term changes the system can revise quickly.
+This approach was vital to the Welsh Government’s response to the pandemic.

 “Without the ongoing support that I had received from the service my son would have gone hungry and we would frequently have been without gas or electricity.
 I cannot commend this service enough for the simple and very quick and efficient process of being able to access emergency funds.”